Monte Carlo Simulator

 Assumptions & Edge Cases

 - Assumes trades are independent (no autocorrelation).
+Real losses often cluster, which makes true drawdowns deeper than simulated ones.

 - Uses fixed win rate and average win/loss — real markets may have regime changes.